To Support Pueblo Youth and Communities in Education, Art, and Environment Initiatives.

 celebrate the achievements of students all the more special.

-and universities and representing five Pueblos.
-This semester the awardees were in
+and universities and representing 12 Pueblos.

 contributions from community members.
 Many of the recipients have completed their